jeremiah-shaulov/office_spirit_mysql/README.md

 - `maxColumnLen` (number, default `10MiB`) bytes - if a column was longer, it's value is skipped, and it will be returned as NULL (this doesn't apply to `conn.makeLastColumnReadable()` - see below)
 - `foundRows` (boolean, default `false`) - if present, will use "found rows" instead of "affected rows" in resultsets (see [here](https://dev.mysql.com/doc/refman/8.0/en/information-functions.html#function_row-count) how CLIENT_FOUND_ROWS flag affects result of `Row_count()` function)
 - `ignoreSpace` (boolean, default `false`) - if present, parser on server side can ignore spaces before '(' in built-in function names (see description [here](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_ignore_space))
-- `multiStatements` (boolean, default `false`) - if present, SQL can contain multiple statements separated with ';', so you can upload dumps, but SQL injection attacks become more risky
 - `retryLockWaitTimeout` (boolean, default `false`) - if set, and `retryQueryTimes` is also set, will retry query that failed with "lock wait timeout" error.
 The query will be retried `retryQueryTimes` times.
 - `retryQueryTimes` - (number, default `0`) Automatically reissue queries this number of attempts, if error was "deadlock" in autocommit mode, or (if `retryLockWaitTimeout` was set) "lock wait timeout" in both modes.
 Please note, that this will also rerun queries like `CALL`.
 - `datesAsString` (boolean, default `false`) - if present, date, datetime and timestamp columns will not be converted to `Date` objects when selected from MySQL, so they'll be returned as strings
 - `correctDates` (boolean, default `false`) - enables timezone correction when converting between Javascript `Date` objects and MySQL date, datetime and timestamp types.
 This feature is supported on MySQL 5.7+, and MariaDB 10.3+.

+The DSN can contain `#` sign followed by SQL statement or several statements separated with semicolons.
+This SQL will be executed before first query in each connection.

 ## Connections